Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Three DDRSes for datatypes of Integers, each extending a datatype of Naturals

 \subsection{Unary view}

-Table~\ref{tab:natunview} provides a DDRS for the natural numbers and defines the datatype $\Nat_{ubd}$.
+Table~\ref{tab:natunview} provides a DDRS for the natural numbers and defines the canonical term algebra $\Nat_{ubd}$, the datatype based on unary view in which binary and decimal view are derived representations.
 Minus and predecessor are absent in this datatype.
 Successor terms, that is expressions involving zero and successor only, serve as normal forms for the datatype $\Nat_{ubd}$.
 This DDRS contains the well-known equations $\text{\ref{S1}}-\text{\ref{S4}}$ and the twenty-one equations $\text{\ref{S5}}-\text{\ref{S7}}$, and defines the rewrite rules that serve the rewriting of binary and decimal notation.

-In Table~\ref{tab:intunview} a DDRS is provided of the integer numbers $\Int_{ubd}$ with successor, predecessor, addition, and multiplication, which are defined by equations~$\text{\ref{u1}}-\text{\ref{u14}}$.
-We notice that we do not need equations for rewriting

-because multiplication is defined by recursion on its right-argument, and that is why equation~\ref{u14} is sufficient, and why addition is defined by recursion on both its arguments and also requires~\ref{u11}.
+In Table~\ref{tab:intunview} a DDRS is provided for the $\Int_{ubd}$ of integer numbers with successor, predecessor, addition, and multiplication, which are defined by equations~$\text{\ref{u1}}-\text{\ref{u14}}$.
+We notice that we do not need equations for rewriting \((-x)\cdot y\) because multiplication is defined by recursion on its right-argument, and that is why equation~\ref{u11} is sufficient, and why addition is defined by recursion on both its arguments and also requires~\ref{u9} and~\ref{u10}.
 Like before, the twenty-one equations $\text{\ref{u15}}-\text{\ref{u17}}$ serve the rewriting of binary and decimal notation.

-In Table~\ref{tab:EqsForInt} one finds a listing of equations that are true in the datatype $\Int_{ubd}$ that is specified by the DDRS of Table~\ref{tab:intunview}.
+In Table~\ref{tab:EqsForInt} one finds a listing of equations that are true in the datatype $\Int_{ubd}$ that is specified by the DDRS in Table~\ref{tab:intunview}.
 This ensures that these equations are semantic consequences of the equations for commutative rings.
+We give a detailed proof of the ground-completeness of this DDRS for $\Int_{ubd}$ in Appendix~\ref{app:A.1}, which also implies ground-completeness of the DDRS for $\Nat_{ubd}$ defined in Table~\ref{tab:natunview}.

 So, binary and decimal notation are defined by expanding terms into successor terms.
 This expansion involves a combinatorial explosion in size and renders the specification in Tables~\ref{tab:natunview} and~\ref{tab:intunview} irrelevant as term rewriting systems from which an efficient implementation can be generated.
-In the sequel we will consider specifications where normal forms are in binary notation and in decimal notation, respectively, that also employ the successor and predecessor functions.
-These specifications are far more lengthy and involved, but as DDRSes their quality improves because normal forms are smaller and are reached in fewer rewriting steps.

-In order to give a smooth introduction to the subsequent DDRSes (for binary view and decimal view), we end with a brief exposition of a very simple alternative to the above DDRSes.
-Consider the extension of the signature $\Sigma_\Int$ defined in Section~\ref{sec:sig} with a one-place function (postfix)

-the ``unary append zero'' function, or briefly: \emph{zero append}, which can be used as an alternative for unary notation.